jkaninda/goma-gateway/docs/operator-manual/gateway.md

 ## Gateway
 The **Gateway** serves as the entry point to the server, handling and routing incoming traffic.

+{: .warning }
+The Kubernetes Operator for Goma Gateway is not compatible with the current version of Goma Gateway.
+Please use Kubernetes native deployment method instead.
+See [Installation](./installation.md) for more details.

 ### Installation Details

 When a Gateway is installed, it automatically creates the following Kubernetes resources, all with the same name as the Gateway: